 There are various possibilities and opportunities that could arise for your garden, not least the array of different new plants that may thrive where they once couldn’t, as well as the current crop of established species that may wither away and become a thing of the past.

-The centre-piece of many gardens – the lawn – can be particularly vulnerable in too extreme dry conditions, as well as wet.
+The center-piece of many gardens – the lawn – can be particularly vulnerable in too extreme dry conditions, as well as wet.
 Milder temperatures and higher rainfall which are predicted to occur in the west of England, can extend the growing season and require lawn mowing consistently throughout the year.
 On the other hand, the drier east may make grass struggle in the heat and maintaining a perfect looking lawn could be a challenge.

 Environmentally friendly habits that you can get into relating to your lawn would include avoiding pesticides and fertilisers with a high-carbon count, as these can be released into the atmosphere and cause more harm than good.
 You can also install and use water butts, so you can recycle rainwater and use this instead of drawing valuable water from the tap.